Marketing today is no longer about pushing messages to a broad audience and hoping they resonate.

 Insufficient data undermines the hard work of the entire data analytics team.

-If business analysts or others frequently encounter incorrect data in analytics reports, they may decide not to respect or trust the performance or caliber of the data team.
+If business analysts or others frequently encounter incorrect data in analytics reports, they may decide not to respect or trust the data team's performance or quality.

 Data errors